 A copy of the log.
 Make sure that you get a copy of this before you start playing again, otherwise it will be overwritten.
 This is found in different places based on your operating system:

-For DRM-free builds on Windows, browse to the folder that you extracted it to.
-The log is in the MiniMetro_Data folder, called output_log.txt
+If you're running an old version of the game on Windows, browse to the folder that you extracted it to.
+The log is in the Mini Metro_Data folder (or MiniMetro_Data for very old versions), called output_log.txt

 On macOS, the log is ~/Library/Logs/Unity/Player.log